MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-app-get-started.md

 You can [create dashboards and reports in the Power BI service](powerbi-service-get-started.md) with your own data.
 Then interact with your dashboards, explore the data, and share them, all from the iPhone app for Power BI.

-You can also [view SQL Server KPIs and mobile reports for your on-premises data](powerbi-mobile-ipad-kpis-mobile-reports.md) in the iPhone app for Power BI.
+You can also [view Reporting Services KPIs and mobile reports for your on-premises data](powerbi-mobile-ipad-kpis-mobile-reports.md) in the iPhone app for Power BI.
 You [create those KPIs and mobile reports with the SQL Server Mobile Report Publisher](https://msdn.microsoft.com/library/mt652547.aspx).

 Find out [what's new in the Power Bi mobile apps](powerbi-mobile-whats-new-in-the-mobile-apps.md).